Introduction to Medical Office Basics | 4 Weeks | 5 QCH |

 |

-Intermediate Medical Office Basics | 4 Weeks | 5 QCH |
+Additional Med-Terms & A&P | 4 Weeks | 5 QCH |

 |

-A&P w/Pharmacology and Research Project | 4 Weeks | 5.5 QCH |
+Comprehensive Med-Terms & A&P | 4 Weeks | 5 QCH |

 |

-Front Office Procedures | 4 Weeks | 5 QCH |
+Intro to HC, insurance, data processes, and coding | 4 Weeks | 5 QCH |

 |

-Health Insurance | 4 Weeks | 5 QCH |
+Medical Necessity, claims, billing, and collection processes | 4 Weeks | 5 QCH |

 |

-Electronic Medical Records and Research Project | 4 Weeks | 5.5 QCH |
+Government insurance, BCBS, Commercial carriers, and Workman’s Comp. | 4 Weeks | 5 QCH |

-The student will be introduced to more advanced computer usage, basic word processing concepts and formatting of documents.
+The student will be introduced to more advanced computer usage, basic word processing concepts, and formatting of documents.
 Lastly, this course will address the health information management within a medical office, oral or written communication, medical ethics and legal standards of today’s demanding HIPAA regulations mandated by the federal government, licensure requirements, and the rights of the physician and patient.

 |

 This course is designed to give the students a basic overview of how to properly code for outpatient diagnosis using the ICD-10-CM.
 Students will continue to broaden their medical terminology in addition to the concepts of professionalism in the healthcare setting.
-The course will utilize SimChart and CMS-1500 to reinforce materials students have already learned in previous quarters.
+The course will utilize E.H.R and CMS-1500 to reinforce materials students have already learned in previous quarters.
 Students will learn to distinguish among Medicare Parts A, B, C, and D as well as interpret rules of Health Insurance Portability and Accountability Act (HIPAA).

 |

-ICD 10, Specific Guidelines | 4 Weeks | 5 QCH |
+Intro to CPT, Integumentary, Musculoskeletal, Respiratory, and Cardiovascular | 4 Weeks | 5 QCH |

 |